jrfep/Ecosystem-profiles-comments/_EFGs/MFT1.1.md

 {% include DAM.html %}

 # Distribution

 Continental margins where rivers connect the coast to high rainfall catchments, usually with high mountains in their headwaters.

-## Map details

-Point locations for major coastal deltas were mapped based on Fig. 1 in Goodbred & Saito (2012).

-{% capture map_det %}  {% endcapture %}
+{% capture map_det %} Point locations for major coastal deltas were mapped based on Fig. 1 in Goodbred & Saito (2012). {% endcapture %}
 {% include MAP.html %}

 ## References

 ### Text references

 * Bianchi TS, Allison MA (2009).
 Large-river delta-front estuaries as natural "recorders'' of global environmental change.
-Proceedings of the National Academy of Sciences of the USA 106:8085-8092. / Orton GJ, Reading G (1993) Variability of deltaic processes in terms of sediment supply, with particular emphasis on grain-size.
+Proceedings of the National Academy of Sciences of the USA 106:8085-8092.
+* Orton GJ, Reading G (1993) Variability of deltaic processes in terms of sediment supply, with particular emphasis on grain-size.
 Sedimentology 40:475-512.

 ### Map References

 * Goodbred SL, Saito Y (2012) Tide-dominated deltas.
 In: Principles of tidal sedimentology (Eds.
 RA Davis, RW Dalrymple), pp129-149.
 Springer, Berin.